ZornLab/Mona/README.md

 seurat <- integrate_mona(counts_list)
 ```

-Mona works equally well with already processed data in Seurat or other formats.
+Mona works equally well with already processed data from Seurat/Signac or other formats.
+Note that not all technologies have been tested, and Mona currently operates only with count-like data, not fragments.

 ## Using Mona